KacperOldz/javaExercices/README.md

 8. PostageSQL - open-source relational database management system (RDBMS) that is widely used in Java programming and other application development environments

 ### 3. Functional Programming

+Functional programming - paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data